mahesh989/Parkinson_Disease/README.md

 ### Taking Final Decision
 In this step, we have used our domain knowledge and instincts to select the final features.
 As we can see, during the selecting feature process, there are central tendencies like Mean, Median and SD.
 Since all these are relevant to one another, we will select one of them.
 By going through the Histogram and Mean differences calculation, we were able to decide to exclude columns MeanPitch and MedianPitch by recovering StdDevPitch.
 It has a low gap of confidence interval and as we can see from the histogram, people with PD had SD fall in the low margin i.e. 90% of data lies within values of 25.

 UPDRS is an undeniable feature that is directly related to differentiating healthy and unhealthy people which has a narrow confidence interval as well as features in Histogram.
+We will keep MaxPitch as well because it has the highest mean differences out of all the features even though the confidence interval is large.

 We exclude FractionUnvoicedFrames and DegreeVoiceBreaks as frequency for different values as observed in the Histogram can contradict our result as they seem fairly similar.

 As supported by hypothesis testing, Jitter(%), Jitter(Abs), Jitter(DDP), Jitter(PPQ5) and Jitter(RAP) are interesting features that can help to detect PD.
 By looking into Histograms, confidence intervals and mean differences we decided to choose Jitter(%) as the next feature.
 Some of the jitter features have 0 mean differences and some have fairly low ones.
 It was the choice between Jitter(%) and Jitter(DDP) that had significant mean differences.
 By looking into the Histogram, we decided to choose Jitter(%) as we believe this will help to detect PD with more certainty.

+The final columns after all the analysis are;
+- MaxPitch
+- StdDevPitch
+- UPDRS
+- Jitter(%)
+- PD indicator